reactjs/react.dev/src/content/learn/state-as-a-snapshot.md

 <Intro>

 State variables might look like regular JavaScript variables that you can read and write to.
-However, state behaves more like a snapshot.
-Setting it does not change the state variable you already have, but instead triggers a re-render.
+However, State behaves more like a snapshot.
+Setting it does not change the State variable you already have, but instead triggers a re-render.

 </Intro>

 <YouWillLearn>

-* How setting state triggers re-renders
+* How setting State triggers re-renders
-* When and how state updates
+* When and how State updates
-* Why state does not update immediately after you set it
+* Why State does not update immediately after you set it
-* How event handlers access a "snapshot" of the state
+* How event handlers access a "snapshot" of the State

 </YouWillLearn>

-## Setting state triggers renders {/*setting-state-triggers-renders*/}
+## Setting State triggers renders {/*setting-state-triggers-renders*/}

 You might think of your user interface as changing directly in response to the user event like a click.
 In React, it works a little differently from this mental model.
-On the previous page, you saw that [setting state requests a re-render](/learn/render-and-commit#step-1-trigger-a-render) from React.
-This means that for an interface to react to the event, you need to *update the state*.
+On the previous page, you saw that [setting State requests a re-render](/learn/render-and-commit#step-1-trigger-a-render) from React.
+This means that for an interface to react to the event, you need to *update the State*.

 In this example, when you press "send", `setIsSent(true)` tells React to re-render the UI: